-I also founded Berkeley StEP, a pre-accelerator that helps students get together and launch companies (65, so far; 15 of which received funding).
+I also founded Berkeley StEP, a pre-accelerator that helps students get together and launch companies (150 so far; 10% of which received funding).

-Family and close friends come even before.
+Family and close friends come first.

 Some things I like:

-- engaging with people and situations that make me change my mind
+engaging with people and situations that make me change my mind

-- digital and programmable money
+digital and programmable money

-- coding and technical matters
+coding and technical matters

 reading biographies and explanations